-The Department of Educational Administration and Foundations offers a program leading to the Doctor of Education degree in Educational Administration with emphasis in Educational Administration and Higher Education Administration.
+The Department of Educational Administration and Foundations offers a program leading to the Doctor of Education degree in Educational Administration.
 The program consists of prescribed sets of knowledge and skills that the student is expected to develop.

 Educational Administration encompasses knowledge and skills from entities that provide, regulate, or affect the formalized educational efforts of society.
 Thus, innovative, flexible approaches utilizing courses, seminars, field experiences, research projects, and other educational media are used to provide the technical, conceptual, and human skills required of educational leaders.
 Under the direction of the student's doctoral advisory committee, course plans are developed to meet individual needs, backgrounds, and future goals of each student.